Chocolate Mousse Cups

 - I used a small silicone brush and applied melted semi-sweet chocolate onto the interiors of eight foil muffin liners and popped them in the fridge to chill.

-- This time I used the cream cheese based mousse from our local Junior League cookbook, Winners.
+- This time I used the cream cheese-based mousse from our local Junior League cookbook, Winners (affiliate link).
 I piped the mousse using a star tip, but this recipe wasn’t as smooth as some other versions I’ve made.
 Apparently, I’m the only one in the family who cares if the dessert looks fancy, so feel free to simply spoon the mousse into the cups and save some work and clean up.

 Chocolate Mousse Cups